chef/automate/components/authz-service/README.md

 1. A new IAM v1 policy: these are defined in [migrations](storage/postgres/migration/sql/), and the [v1 constants package](constants/v1/constants.go#L3-L4).
+1. You will need to add ONE of the following (ask auth team if you're not sure which):

-2. A new IAM v2 (system) policy: they are defined in [server/v2/system](server/v2/system.go#L31).
+- A new IAM v2 (system) policy: they are defined in [server/v2/system](server/v2/system.go#L31).
-3. A new IAM v2 default policy (which can be deleted by users), or any additions to default roles, are done in [datamigrations](storage/postgres/datamigration/sql/).
+- A new IAM v2 default policy (which can be deleted by users), or any additions to default roles, which are done in [datamigrations](storage/postgres/datamigration/sql/).

-3. Migration logic: When upgrading from IAM v1 to v2 (v2.1), v1 policies are
+1. Migration logic: When upgrading from IAM v1 to v2.1, v1 policies are
    converted.
 The conversion logic needs to be made aware of the new v1 policies, and how (and if) they are to be migrated (if they haven't been deleted).
 The procedure for converting legacy policies is defined in [server/v2/migration](server/v2/migration.go).